DimohaZadira/SoundBoard_TG_bot/README.md

 If there is no <sound_name>, responses "_Please tell me how to name a sound you want to attach!
 Tell me /add_sound <sound_name>_ ❌🤔" and does nothing else.

+If there is already a file attached to <sound_name>, responses "_I already have a sound with that name!
+Please come up with something else!_ ❌😒"

 If everything is OK, responses "Got it!
 Now please send a message with .mp3 file attached...".

 ###